 While many known hacks are reported, it’s difficult to quantify how many go unnoticed.
 This is also an incorrect assumption.
 In the cyber underworld, any data is valuable, and it’s often used to design more intelligent (and profitable) social engineering

-One thing’s for sure: Cyber liability insurance is a necessary part of risk management for your New Hampshire and New England businesses, and shouldn’t be viewed as merely an option.
+One thing’s for sure: Cyber liability insurance is a necessary part of risk management for your New England businesses, and shouldn’t be viewed as merely an option.

 What does cyber liability insurance cover?

 Some insurance companies distinguish between cyber liability and data breach insurance.
 Usually, the difference has to do with the size of the business, if there’s any difference at all.
 “Cyber liability” is generally a term used for larger companies, and “data breach” is often used for small and midsized companies.
 Cyber liability and data breach insurance aren’t standardized the way property and auto policies are.
 At Kapiloff we use a customized approach to coverage — a collection of endorsements specifically tailored around your coverage needs.

 Cyber liability insurance often covers costs relating to:

 - Repairing damage to computer systems and networks

 - Recovering encrypted data

 - Cyber extortion and ransom demands, as well as ransom negotiations